Comet: Nomenclature

-The names given to comets have followed several different conventions over the past two centuries.
-Prior to the early 20th century, most comets were referred to by the year when they appeared, sometimes with additional adjectives for particularly bright comets; thus, the "Great Comet of 1680", the "Great Comet of 1882", and the "Great January Comet of 1910".

-After Edmond Halley demonstrated that the comets of 1531, 1607, and 1682 were the same body and successfully predicted its return in 1759 by calculating its orbit, that comet became known as Halley's Comet.
+The first comet to be associated with an astronomer was Halley's Comet.
+Edmond Halley demonstrated that the comets of 1531, 1607, and 1682 were the same body and successfully predicted its return in 1759 by calculating its orbit.
 Similarly, the second and third known periodic comets, Encke's Comet and Biela's Comet, were named after the astronomers who calculated their orbits rather than their original discoverers.
 Later, periodic comets were usually named after their discoverers, but comets that had appeared only once continued to be referred to by the year of their appearance.

-In the early 20th century, the convention of naming comets after their discoverers became common, and this remains so today.
-A comet can be named after its discoverers or an instrument or program that helped to find it.
+In 1995 a scheme for naming comets based on the minor planet designations was adopted by the International Astronomical Union.
+This scheme uses letters, for example C/ for single-apparition comets or P/ for periodic comets, followed by the year and a particularly formatted date.
 For example, in 2019, astronomer Gennadiy Borisov observed a comet that appeared to have originated outside of the solar system; the comet was named 2I/Borisov after him.